meltyourface/blank/posts/Endings-and-new-beginnings/Practical-Rituals-for-Endings-New-Beginnings/index.md

 1. The Ritual of Release

-Objective: To let go of past burdens, traumas, or negative emotions that act as barriers to personal growth.
+**Objective**: To let go of past burdens, traumas, or negative emotions that act as barriers to personal growth.

-Ingredients: White candle, a small piece of paper, and a fireproof bowl
+**Ingredients**: White candle, a small piece of paper, and a fireproof bowl

 Instructions:
 - Begin by cleansing your working area and grounding your energy.